hyperledger/caliper/docs/Fabric_Configuration.md

 }
 ```

 The `networkInfo` property is a `FabricNetwork` instance that provides simple string-based "queries" and results about the network topology, so the callback doesn't have to rely on the structure of the network configuration file.
-For the details of the API, refer to the `packages/fabric-ccp/lib/fabricNetwork.js` file.
+For the details of the API, refer to the `packages/caliper-fabric/lib/fabricNetwork.js` file.

 ## The _run_ Callback

-The `blockchain` object received (and saved) in the `init` callback is of type `packages/fabric-ccp/lib/Blockchain.js`, and it wraps the adapter object.
-The `blockchain.bcType` property has the `fabric-ccp` string value.
+The `blockchain` object received (and saved) in the `init` callback is of type `packages/fabric/lib/Blockchain.js`, and it wraps the adapter object.
+The `blockchain.bcType` property has the `fabric` string value.

 > __Due to the diverging adapter interfaces for queries, you need to access the underlying adapter object to use this adapter's query feature.
-The adapter object is accessible through the `blockchain.bcObj` property, which is of type `packages/fabric-ccp/lib/fabric.js`.__
+The adapter object is accessible through the `blockchain.bcObj` property, which is of type `packages/caliper-fabric/lib/fabric.js`.__

 The two main functions of the adapter are `invokeSmartContract` and `querySmartContract`, sharing a similar API.